SherwinRa/RLHF/README.md

 This implementation is based on the paper "Deep Reinforcement Learning from Human Preferences" by Christiano and Leike et al.

-I tried to expand on the two-valued feedback function used in the paper, by creating a three-vaued feedback function.
+I tried to expand on the two-valued feedback function used in the paper, by creating a three-valued feedback function.
 These functions where then used to predict human feedback, with which a reward estimator would be trained.
 The policy would then be optimized with only the estimated reward gathered from this reward estimator.

 ## Installation and Requirements